swaragujarathi/flowstate/README.md

 ## What I Learned

-* Full-stack application development
+- Building full-stack applications with React and FastAPI
-* REST API design
+- REST API design and backend architecture
-* Authentication and authorization
-* Database design with SQLAlchemy
+- PostgreSQL database design with SQLAlchemy
-* Cloud deployment and debugging
+- JWT-based authentication and authorization
+- Prompt engineering and LLM integration using Google Gemini
+- Parsing unstructured text into structured data
+- Deploying production applications using Vercel, Render and Neon PostgreSQL

 ## Live Demo